levigroker/GRKAnalytics/README.md

 	//...
 	[GRKAnalytics trackEvent:"Hello World"];

+As a convenience, when a provider subspec is specified, a preprocessor define is added to the project configuration.
+These preprocessor defines are are generated automatically by the `podspec` as `GRK_{specname.upcase}_EXISTS`.

 ### Contributing

 There are many, many, analytic providers and as such an adaptor to your provider of choice